 - NOAA Weather Alert Radio to be placed within the main office and taken during an evacuation.
-Extra batteries should be included as back-up power source - 25-Person First Aid Kit with tourniquets - 25 Standard Band-Aids - 1 CPR Pocket Mask - 1 Box Powder-Free Latex Disposable Gloves - 1 Quick-Access Bag of Latex Disposable Gloves - 1 Portable Megaphone with extra batteries (To enhance the shelf life of the batteries, they should be removed from the megaphone, when not used on a regular basis) - 1 Plastic Flashlight with extra batteries - 1 Roll of Yellow Caution Tape - 1 Clip Board with Legal and Steno Pads - 5 Pencils, 4 Pens, 1 Black Magic Marker, 1 Pencil Sharpener, and Rubber Bands ¶ In addition, the following items should be provided in the School Emergency Kit: - At least 3 copies of the School Emergency Response Plan, including the school floor plan with clearly marked locations of emergency utility cut-off values for electricity, water, gas, and HVAC - Names and duties of Crisis Team Members (at least 3 copies) - Student/staff rosters and emergency contact information

-• Identification of special needs students/staff and their medical and other related needs "

-• Roster of staff cell phone numbers, CSO, and public safety contact information

-At least one School Emergency Kit should be labeled with the school name and placed strategically within the school, such as in the main office, to allow for easy access during an emergency.
+Extra batteries should be included as back-up power source - ★ 25-Person First Aid Kit with tourniquets - ↑ 1 CPR Pocket Mask - ↑ 1 Box Powder-Free Latex Disposable Gloves - ↑ 1 Quick-Access Bag of Latex Disposable Gloves - ☆ 1 Portable Megaphone with extra batteries (To enhance the shelf life of the batteries, they should be removed from the megaphone, when not used on a regular basis) - ⇒ 1 Plastic Flashlight with extra batteries - ⇒ 1 Roll of Yellow Caution Tape - ☆ 1 Clip Board with Legal and Steno Pads - ★ 5 Pencils, 4 Pens, 1 Black Magic Marker, 1 Pencil Sharpener, and Rubber Bands - ☆ In addition, the following items should be provided in the School Emergency Kit: - ★ At least 3 copies of the School Emergency Response Plan, including the school floor plan with clearly marked locations of emergency utility cut-off values for electricity, water, gas, and HVAC - ★ Names and duties of Crisis Team Members (at least 3 copies) - ★ Student/staff rosters and emergency contact information - ★ Identification of special needs students/staff and their medical and other related needs - ★ Roster of staff cell phone numbers, CSO, and public safety contact information strategically within the school, such as in the main office, to allow for easy access during an emergency.
 In addition, the kit should be taken during an evacuation from the school to aid the school's Incident Commander in managing the emergency/crisis.